-You should never try to compress a whole system drive or Windows folder or its subfolders - this can make your computer unbootable!
+You should never try to compress a whole system drive or Windows folder or its subfolders - this will make your computer unbootable!

 First, close all open programs and documents.
-Open Windows Explorer using keyboard shortcut Windows Key+E and open the drive where users' files are.
+Open Windows/File Explorer using keyboard shortcut Windows Key+E and open the drive where users' files are.
 In Windows XP, locate and right-click the Documents and Settings folder.
-In Windows Vista, 7 and 8 locate the Users folder, click on it once and then right-click it.
+In Windows Vista and later, locate the Users folder, click on it once and then right-click it.

 Select Properties from the menu.